-No. Because reading even those days where I could hardly move when my nervous system seemed to have stopped working, helped me sooth myself.
-I felt supported, cuddled, comforted, understood, acknowledged, identified, validated, heard and seen that I started realizing that no one is coming to save me but me.
+No. Because reading even those days where I could hardly move when my nervous system seemed to have stopped working, helped me soothe myself.
+I felt supported, cuddled, comforted, understood, acknowledged, identified, validated, heard and seen that I started realizing that no one was coming to save me but me.

-Even if I needed to reread words and paragraphs to understand what I read better, I patiently went back to every sentence and even closed my eyes to let the comforting words sink in.
-I even cry.
+Even if I needed to pause after reading a phrase or a sentence, reread words and paragraphs to understand what I read better, I patiently went back to every word and even closed my eyes to let the comforting words to get through me as deep as they could.
+I even allowed myself to cry even if I wasn’t sure why I was crying.
 I allowed myself to cry and release all the emotions even those that I failed to explain at that moment.

 Reading helped me survive my survival mode.
 Now I am very confident to say that my emotional vocabulary has drastically improved.